 “Wow… you got a troll!?
 Congratulations, you must be doing something right!”

 Regardless of what perspective you choose to have when finding trolls, you still must decide on how to respond.
-Mostly for my own sanity, I decided to put together a guide on how to respond to trolls on Facebook.
+Mostly for my own sanity, I decided to put together a guide on how to respond to trolls on Facebook and other social media platforms.
 I hope it helps you… and me… and all of us who have to deal with these nuisances and their smelly, irritating discontent.

 Troll Response Guide: Protocol for maintaining momentum and sanity as a social media marketer